HenryGinn/JAMS/README.md

-# MusicApp
+# JAMS - Just Another Music System
-An app for my personal use that just plays downloaded mp3 files and allows me to adjust volume levels.
+An app for my personal use that plays local files.
+Includes some additional features over Spotify.